neanias/everforest-nvim/README.md

   ---`"low"` (default).
   ui_contrast = "low",
   ---Dim inactive windows.
 Only works in Neovim.
-Can look a bit weird with Telescope. dim_inactive_windows = false,
+Can look a bit weird with Telescope.
+  ---
+  ---When this option is used in conjunction with show_eob set to `false`, the
+  ---end of the buffer will only be hidden inside the active window.
+Inside
+  ---inactive windows, the end of buffer filler characters will be visible in
+  ---dimmed symbols.
+This is due to the way Vim and Neovim handle `EndOfBuffer`. dim_inactive_windows = false,
   ---Some plugins support highlighting error/warning/info/hint texts, by
   ---default these texts are only underlined, but you can use this option to